by Les Grady, licensed professional engineer (retired)

 - People everywhere strive for better living standards, which means greater energy use.

-- To minimize the impacts, energy must be obtained with little or no CO2
+- To minimize the impacts, energy must be obtained with little or no CO2 emissions.

 - The amount of CO2 being emitted globally is so large that no single country can solve the problem alone.
 All must work together.